Differential Calculus#

 \[ \frac{df}{dx} = \lim_{h \to 0} 2x +h = 2x.\]

-Note that this notation isn’t totally universal, and while the derivative of a function \(f(x)\) is often denoted as \(f'(x)\) or \(\frac{df}{dx}\), authors sometimes pick other notations for convenience in their own wrting.
+Note that the notation given here isn’t totally universal, and that while the derivative of a function \(f(x)\) is often denoted as \(f'(x)\) or \(\frac{df}{dx}\), authors sometimes pick other notations for convenience in their own wrting.

-As is seen in the \(f'(x)\) notation, the derivative of a function is itself a function which is (usually) still dependent on the value of \(x\).
+As can be seen clearly in the \(f'(x)\) notation, the derivative of a function is itself a function which is (usually) still dependent on the value of \(x\).
 This means that the derivative of a function can be evaluated at any point (say \(x=a\)) to give the rate of change of the function at that point.
-If the derivative is smooth enough, then it can also be differentiated again to give the second derivative, \(f''(x)\), which is the rate of change of the rate of change of the function, and so on to higher powers (or until the function is no longer smooth enough to differentiate).
+If the derivative is smooth enough, then it can also be differentiated again to give the second derivative, \(f''(x)\), which is the rate of change of the rate of change of the function, and so on to higher and higher powers (or until the function is no longer smooth enough to differentiate).

 Differentiation Rules#